 St. Simons Island

 The largest of the Golden Isles is also enjoying her day in the sun.
 St. Simons Island was recently recognized by some of the most popular travel publications in the nation.
 The island’s charm and seclusion secured the island’s ranking by Southern Living as one of the South's Best Beach Towns.
+It was also named by Condé Nast Traveller as one of The Best U.S. Islands.

 Here you won’t find beaches lined with high rise hotels or amusement parks - instead, the island boasts unique, local hideaways for all to enjoy.
 St. Simons Island’s triple threat of southern charm, serenity and affordability resulted in being named one of the Best Places to Live on the Coast by Coastal Living.